Influence and legacy of Swami Vivekananda: Influence on notable Indian people

-Mamata Banerjee, the Chief Minister of West Bengal was inspired by Vivekananda's writings which she said helped her in the difficult times of her political career.
+Jayalalithaa, the Chief Minister of Tamil Nadu, said that Vivekananda inspired her to enter politics.
+Mamata Banerjee, the Chief Minister of West Bengal, was inspired by Vivekananda's writings which she said helped her in the difficult times of her political career.
 Banerjee stated:

 In the course of the several movements that I led, there would be moments of doubt.
 There were some who were critical of me and even I wondered that there were so many people who had pinned their hopes on me.
 What if I were to fail them?
 I would read books written by Swami Vivekananda to gather my strength.

-In 2013, Yoga guru Ramdev told he feels Vivekananda spread "India's cultural message" to the world.

 Social activist Anna Hazare was motivated by the works of Swami Vivekananda and took inspiration for all the social work he did from Swami Vivekananda only.

-Arvind Kejriwal read about Swami Vivekananda during his IIT days and was very much inspired from him.
+Arvind Kejriwal, anti-corruption campaigner and former Chief Minister of Delhi, also spoke of being inspired by Vivekananda.
+In a letter to the youth of India in 2015, he said:I always believed that truth is timeless.
+These words by Swami Vivekananda are as relevant today as they were when we had to struggle for freedom.
+And they will be just as relevant, decades after I have left this world.